WapStart/plus1-android-sdk/README.md

 3. Follow these steps to set up the manifest.

 ## Manifest configuration
-The application must have the permission to access the Internet and the current location for correct SDK working:
+The application must have the permissions to access the Internet and the current location for correct SDK working:

 ```xml
 <uses-permission android:name="android.permission.INTERNET" />